ChristopherWLopez/Dev-Timer/STANDUPS.md

 I dont forsee any major blockers at this point.
 I do understand that I have set aside my chatGPT feature for the time being in order to get some more work done on the app over all.

 ## checkout

+asdkfjhdskjfhsdkhfkshflashfsdahfldshfajdhfkljsh just checking if I can get this to push to my github repo